Are Your Retirement Benefits Enough? Ask Yourself These 3 Questions

 How Can You Leverage Social Security Benefits?

 If you think Social Security benefits are one-size-fits-all, think again.
-The receipt and amount of Social Security benefits depends on your earnings history as well as what age you begin to draw them.
+The receipt and amount of Social Security benefits depend on your earnings history as well as what age you begin to draw them.

 People become eligible for their full retirement benefits at their full retirement age, which depends on your birth year.
 (You can look up what that age is for you here.)
 It is currently 67 for people born in 1960 and later.